openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/deployment_migration.md

 ## The Installer Package Contains OpenVINO™ Runtime Only

-Starting from OpenVINO 2022.1, development tools are distributed only via [PyPI](https://pypi.org/project/openvino-dev/), and are no longer included in the OpenVINO installer package.
-For a list of those components, refer to the [installation overview](../../../install_guides/installing-openvino-overview.md) guide.
+Since OpenVINO 2022.1, development tools have been distributed only via [PyPI](https://pypi.org/project/openvino-dev/), and are no longer included in the OpenVINO installer package.
+For a list of these components, refer to the [installation overview](../../../install_guides/installing-openvino-overview.md) guide.
 Benefits of this approach include:

 * simplification of the user experience - in previous versions, installation and usage of OpenVINO Development Tools differed from one distribution type to another (the OpenVINO installer vs. PyPI),
 * ensuring that dependencies are handled properly via the PIP package manager, and support virtual environments of development tools.